dennispg/sharepoint-utilities/README.md

 ```

 ## IEnumerable<T>.groupBy
 Creates an object composed of keys generated from the results of running each element of `collection` thru `iteratee`.
 The order of grouped values is determined by the order they occur in `collection`.
 The corresponding value of each key is an array of elements responsible for generating the key.
-The iteratee is invoked with three arguments: (value, index, collection).
+The iteratee is invoked with one argument: (value).

 **Example**
 ```typescript